JuanMBZ/DS2Proj_NotationConverter/README.md

 Limitations of the program include:
 1. No built-in functionality for other operators such as unary operators, the exponent operator(^), the modulo operator(%), functions, etc.
-2. Since C doesn't offer much options for error-handling like C++, Java or Python, error-handling in this program does not go too in-depth, but is still provides sufficient information to be understood.
+2. Since C doesn't offer much options for error-handling like C++, Java or Python, error-handling in this program does not go too in-depth, but still provides sufficient information to be understood.
-3. Only tested for the latest Linux kernel and Windows 11 so there is no assurance for other OS.
-Program was also only compiled for the latest version of gcc.
+3. Only tested for the latest Linux kernel and Windows 11 so there is no assurance for it to work properly on other OS.
+Program was also only tested/compiled for the latest version of gcc.